speakupcamb/Apps-Scripts/README.md

 # Apps-Scripts
-Well, App Scripts for our Toastmasters club.
+Well, Apps Script scripts for our Toastmasters club.